pnpm/pnpm.io/docs/npmrc.md

 * Default: **auto**
 * Type: **auto**, **hardlink**, **copy**, **clone**, **clone-or-copy**

-Controls the way packages are imported from the store.
+Controls the way packages are imported from the store (if you want to disable symlinks inside `node_modules`, then you need to change the [node-linker] setting, not this one).

 * **auto** - try to clone packages from the store.
 If cloning is not supported then hardlink packages from the store.
 If neither cloning nor linking is